Constitution of East Germany: Popular Representative Body

 Rules Committee of the First Volkskammer, including Kurt Krüger, Felix Scheffler, and Theodor Brugsch.

-Supreme governmental authority is vested in the Volkskammer.
-The members of the Volkskammer are the representatives of the German people and are to be elected in universal, equal, direct elections on a secret ballot.
-The term for these representatives is four years, and seats will be allocated according to proportional representation.
-The size of the Volkskammer is to be 400 members.
-Freedom of the ballot and secrecy of the ballot are guaranteed.
+The Volkskammer was referred to as the "highest organ of the Republic" (Höchstes Organ der Republik), but not as the "supreme organ of state power" (as in the Soviet model and the 1968 constitution); the 1949 constitution made reference neither to the traditional system of separate legislative, executive, and judicial branches nor to the single-branch model of fully communist constitutions.

+The members of the Volkskammer, 400 in number, were constitutionally defined as representatives of "the people as a whole" and were nominally prohibited from having an imperative mandate.
+The Volkskammer was elected in universal, equal, direct elections on a secret ballot, by a system of proportional representation, for a term of four years; freedom and secrecy of the ballot were constitutionally guaranteed.
+In practice, both the prohibition of an imperative mandate and the constitutional guarantees of proportional representation and free elections were not followed; Volkskammer elections were done by a single "unity list" drawn up by the National Front of East Germany, and the allocation of seats between the SED and its bloc parties was based on pre-agreed quotas rather than voters' preferences.

-All citizens over 18 years of age are eligible to vote and citizens over 21 years of age are permitted to stand for election.
+All citizens over 18 years of age were eligible to vote and citizens over 21 years of age were permitted to stand for election.

-The President will convene the assembly no later than 30 days after an election.
-Elections must take place no later than 60 days after a legislative term.
-In order for the assembly to dissolve (of its own power) more than half of the assembly must consent.
+The President was to convene the assembly no later than 30 days after an election.
+Elections were meant to take place no later than 60 days after a legislative term.
+In order for the assembly to dissolve (of its own power) more than half of the assembly must have consented.

-The Volkskammer will elect a Presidium.
-The Presidium will stay in office until the next legislative section.
-When the assembly is not in session 3 committees are to be elected to maintain government functioning, the Committee of General Affairs, the Committee of Economic and Financial affairs, and the Committee of Foreign Affairs.
+The Volkskammer elected a Presidium, consisting of the President of the Volkskammer, the vice-presidents, and associate members.
+The Presidium was to stay in office until the next legislative section.
+When the assembly was not in session, three committees were to be elected to maintain government functioning: the Committee of General Affairs, the Committee of Economic and Financial affairs, and the Committee of Foreign Affairs.

-A quorum consists of at least half members being present.
-Unless the constitution says otherwise legislation will be adopted by majority vote.
+A quorum consisted of at least half members being present.
+Unless the constitution said otherwise, legislation was to be adopted by majority vote.

-The deliberations of the assembly are open to the public unless two thirds of the assembly request an exclusion.
+The deliberations of the assembly were open to the public unless two thirds of the assembly requested an exclusion.

-The functions of the Volkskammer are:
+The functions of the Volkskammer were: